You’re probably here because you’re planning to migrate your store from WooCommerce to Magento.

-- The 4 steps of migration in Cart2Cart are: 1 – Connect your source platform (WooCommerce); 2 – Connect your target platform (Magento); 3 – Select the right data to migrate; 4 – Launch the process.
+- The 4 steps of migration in Cart2Cart are 1 – Connect your source platform (WooCommerce); 2 – Connect your target platform (Magento); 3 – Select the right data to migrate; 4 – Launch the process.

 - With Cart2Cart, the average migration cost for a store with 1500 products is just $99.
 For small and mid-size stores, the cost starts from &29, while this is $299 for large enterprises.
 Other factors include the number of products, customers, and orders.

-The 5 Steps Migration Process From WooCommerce to Magento
+How to Migrate From WooCommerce to Magento

-Step 3: Export data from WooCommerce
+Step 3: Export Your Data from WooCommerce

-Step 4: Import data to Magento
+Step 4: Import Your Data to Magento

 Once you’ve got your data packed and ready, it’s time to move it into your new Magento home.
 Magento has specific ways it likes things to be set up, so you’ll need to make sure your data fits those requirements.